Louvre Abu Dhabi to exhibit the world's most expensive painting

 Leonardo da Vinci's "Salvator Mundi," the world's most expensive painting, is headed to the Louvre Abu Dhabi, it has been revealed.
 The newly opened museum made the announcement in a series of tweets

-, without confirming whether it had purchased, or is simply borrowing, the $450.3 million painting.
+, without confirming whether it had purchased, or is simply borrowing, the $450.3 million masterpiece.

 Dating back to approximately 1500, "Salvator Mundi" smashed auction records